 Examples

-The following examples describes what a developer needs to look for when they are trying to manually identify changes that they’ve made to the Contoso solution.
+The following examples describe what a developer needs to look for when they are trying to manually identify changes that they’ve made to the Contoso solution.
 That is, when they reach points 3 & 4 (listed above) in the process

 1.)
 Removing a lookup attribute